Doing Business in Brazil

 • Franchise Agreements (Law no. 8,955/94).

-Technology transfer agreements will only be effective against third parties after its registration before the INPI.
-The registration of these agreements has, in addition to the possibility of tax deduction of royalties – for onerous agreements – the following effects:
+Technology transfer agreements will only be effective against third parties once they have been registered with the INPI.
+The registration of these agreements has the following effects:

-1. a) Warranted exclusivity as to the right granted to the licensee, in the case of exclusive licenses; and
+a) Guarantee of the exclusive right granted to the licensee, in the case of exclusive license agreements; and

-2. b) Legitimate the licensee to figure as a party in lawsuits related to trademarks and patents, severally or as a co-plaintiff or co-defendant along with the licensor, if the contract so allows.
+b) The licensee is entitled to appear as a party in lawsuits relating to the trademark and patent, either alone or as a joint litigant with the licensor, if the contract so allows.

 It should be noted that, under the current law, the registration of trademark or patent licenses is not a condition for the purposes of validating the use of a trademark or patent by a third party, provided that the owner proves that the user holds an authorization therefor.

-For related parties, the remittance of royalties abroad, that could not exceed the deductibility limits provided for in the Foreign Capital Law and in the Ordinance no. 436/58 issued by the Ministry of Finance, which established the deductibility limits as being 1% to 5% of the net sales revenue of the contractual products, can be freely traded, given the recent changes mentioned above, however the deductibility limits will remain according to the new Transfer Princing rules.
+For related parties, the remittance of royalties abroad, that could not exceed the deductibility limits provided for in the Foreign Capital Law and in the Ordinance no. 436/58 issued by the Ministry of Finance, which established the deductibility limits as being 1% to 5% of the net sales revenue of the contractual products, can be freely traded, given the legislative changes mentioned above, however the deductibility limits remains according to the new Transfer Princing rules.

 We can also mention that Law n.
 14,596/2023 brought an interesting change regarding the contract terms.
-The article 12, §3 of Law no. 4,131/62, now revoked, determined that, for technical and scientific assistance and technology supply agreements, the deductibility and remittance limits also mean that the agreement could not have a term longer than five years, counted from the introduction of a special production process, renewable for another period of five years provided that the need to renew the technological link is justified.
+The revoked article 12, §3 of Law no. 4,131/62 determined that, for technical and scientific assistance and technology supply agreements, the deductibility and remittance limits also mean that the agreement could not have a term longer than five years, counted from the introduction of a special production process, renewable for another period of five years provided that the need to renew the technological link is justified.
 Such limitation does not remain with the effectiveness of Law n.
-14,596/2023.
+14,596/2023, being possible to extend for periods of more than 10 years without submitting a new contract, and an addendum to the contract may be sufficient for the purposes of registration with the INPI.

-The registration process before INPI now is completely digital, and there is no longer need to present a physical copy of the agreement, as well as any other documents, unless expressly requested by the INPI, and the Institute started to admit the digital signature, which in this case, the consular apostille/legalization is also not required.
-In other cases, physical signatures outside Brazil, the need for consular apostille/legalization remains.
+The current INPI registration/registration process is completely digital, and there is no need to submit a physical copy of the contract or any other documents, unless expressly requested by the INPI in a requirement, and the Institute now accepts digital signatures (without the need for an ICP-Brasil certificate), which in this case also does not require apostille/consular legalization.
+In other cases, wet signatures outside Brazil, the need for apostille/consular legalization remains.

 Although the INPI is stricter about the formal aspects of the agreement, the flexibilization in the analysis of the agreement’s terms and conditions resulted in a substantial reduction time for the registration / recordal process, since most of the Certificates are now issued between two to three months – half the time it took a few years ago.